Education

 Pump and Dump Scams

-This is a coordinated market manipulation strategy where cybercriminals find ways to artificially inflate token prices through fake trading volume, coordinated buying, and aggressive social media campaigns.
+A pump and dump scam is a coordinated market manipulation strategy where cybercriminals artificially inflate a token’s price through fake trading volume, coordinated buying, and aggressive social media promotion.

-The fraudsters will accumulate large positions at low prices, before working together to pump the price using multiple wallets and trading patterns to make growth appear organic.
+The scammers quietly accumulate large positions at low prices, then use multiple wallets and trading patterns to create the illusion of organic growth.

-When the price reaches their target, the team will all sell rapidly across different wallets and exchanges, leaving regular investors with devastating losses.
+Once the target price is reached, the team executes their plan.
+They sell off their holdings rapidly across different wallets and exchanges, crashing the market and leaving regular investors facing devastating losses.

 Warning Signs